 - How much is the grant for?
 Up to £750 to help cover registration and/ or direct childcare fees.

 Employment and training programmes

 We work with a range of partners to create, fund and deliver projects that help our communities access employment, skills and training opportunities.

 Skills 4 Work is a completely free, 1-2-1 employment support and coaching programme.
-It's open to Isle of Wight residents who are aged 16 and over, not in any paid work and have the right to work in the UK.
+It's open to Isle of Wight residents.